pohanchi/ALBert/README.md

 This is A lite Bert reimlpementation.

 Three addition:
-* Add Lamb optimazation
+* Add Lamb optimazation  -- optimization_albert.py
-* Add factorization
+* Add factorization     --modeling)albert (embedding_lookup_factorized)
-* Shared Parameter    -- Please refer to modeling_albert.py / optimization_albert.py
+* Shared Parameter    -- Please refer to modeling_albert.py

 To do:
 > Senetence Order Prediction didn't use ! now still the pretrained method is Next Sentence Preduction